Quick Potty Training Puppy Guide: How to Potty Train a Puppy Fast

 • Schedules + compliments and reward make a difference in speeding up potty training success.

-Potty accidents frequently happen during the early weeks because puppies can’t hold their pee.
+Potty accidents frequently happen during the early weeks because puppies can't hold their pee (just like how a senior, adult dog can't!).

 If you're frequently wiping the floors, cleaning carpets, and dealing with surprise pee all over the place, you're probably eager to get over potty training fast.

-But before you start, here’s a puppy training tip: trust is crucial in teaching dogs correct habits
+But before you start, here's an extremely important puppy training tip: trust is crucial in teaching dogs correct habits

 I know, it's exciting to go and get the potty training challenges out of the way, but starting without a solid foundation in your relationship with your dogs can pose a problem.